donomii/throff/README.md

 ### Strings and Tokens

 Strings and tokens are treated exactly the same, except when they are being printed out.
-This matters when trying to print out a data structure (or code) to be evaluated later, because throff will try to print something that will re-create the data structure.
+This matters when trying to print out a data structure (or code) to be evaluated later.
+Throff will print strings exactly as they are, without quotes or escapes.
+Throff will try to print tokens as something that will re-create the data structure, including surrounding quotes if needed.
 Tokens are usually created by the parser, and are used for function names and variable names, while strings are created from TOKENs or directly by reading from a socket or file.

 Almost everything in throff has a string representation, and wherever possible, throff acts on strings and strings alone.
 Every datatype except WRAPPER may be